Ascellayn/TSN_Abstracter/README.md

 # TSN Abstracter (TSNA)
 Python Module used across all newer Python Projects containing a bunch of commonly used functions.

-TSNA aims to facilitate development of numerous TSN Python projects such as [Kosaka Eco-System](https://github.com/stars/Ascellayn/lists/kosaka-related-repositories), [TSN "Trinity"](https://github.com/Ascellayn/TSN_Trinity), [Caerbannog](https://github.com/Ascellayn/Caerbannog) and MANY other projects aimed to serve The Sirio Network.
+TSNA aims to facilitate development of numerous TSN Python projects such as the [Kosaka Eco-System](https://github.com/stars/Ascellayn/lists/kosaka-related-repositories), [TSN "Trinity"](https://github.com/Ascellayn/TSN_Trinity), [Caerbannog](https://github.com/Ascellayn/Caerbannog) and MANY other projects aimed to serve The Sirio Network.

 ## Installation / Usage
 TSNA does not come with a proper pip Python Package, you must MANUALLY install TSNA on your computer by downloading the whole repository and unzipping it somewhere.